JasonKStevens/Qube/README.md

-# QbservableProvider
+# QbservableProvider (Rx for EventStore)
 [![Build Status](https://dev.azure.com/jasonkstevens/PuzzleBox/_apis/build/status/JasonKStevens.QbservableProvider?branchName=master)](https://dev.azure.com/jasonkstevens/PuzzleBox/_build/latest?definitionId=7&branchName=master)

+Just as IQueriable was a big deal for relational databases access, it follows that IQbservable will be a big deal for stream or functional databases.

-Write [Rx](https://github.com/dotnet/reactive) queries on the client, have them run on the remote server and stream back the results via [gRPC](https://grpc.io).
+This library lets [Rx](https://github.com/dotnet/reactive) queries written on the client (C#) be executed on the server and so just the results streamed back.

+It is an experimental client for [EventStore](https://github.com/EventStore/EventStore) but written to be more general purpose.

 ```c#
 // Simple example